There’s no doubt virtual meetings have been a big part of life for many homeworkers over the last year.

 We’re moving more and more of our voice network into the cloud.
 We’re digitising the order journey, making it simple and easy for you to place an order, navigate the minefield of regulation, manage your billing, and get online support.
 Operator Connect is part of the wider future of voice communications at BT, providing greater choice, flexibility, global connections and digital transactions.

 Operator Connect for Microsoft Teams

 Operator Connect adds calling and audio conferencing directly into Microsoft Teams.
-Know what could BT Operator Connect for Microsoft Team do for your business?
+Discover what Operator Connect for Microsoft Teams could do for your business.

 Unlocking the future of work